Nateml/bachelors_thesis/README.md

 │
 ├── docs               <- Documentation (MkDocs)
 │
-├── models             <- The trained and serialised models │
+├── models             <- Trained and serialised models │
+├── checkpoint         <- Where the output of training a new model goes │
 ├── notebooks          <- Jupyter notebooks.
 │   ├── exploratory    <- "Exploratory" (messy) notebooks